nhatdevs/git-guide/README.md

 # git-guide
-This is a repo for starting with Git
+This is a repos for starting with Git change develop